Use session keys

 }

-it has to be sent to Openfort using the endpoint /v1/sessions/:id/signature
+send it to Openfort using the endpoint /v1/sessions/:id/signature as shown below:

 curl https://api.openfort.io/v1/sessions/ses_.../signature \